 The beauty buzzword of this minute: “it is clean beauty.”
-Alongside other terms like “green” and “natural,” it describes every type of skincare, hair, makeup, and deodorants, from moisturizer to lipstick and shampoo.
+Alongside other terms like “green” and “natural,” it describes every type of skincare, hair, makeup, and deodorant, from moisturizer to lipstick and shampoo.
 We are more concerned than ever about our wellness environment.
 And some companies are leaving us to wonder what is actually in the goods we employ directly to our skin.

 This is the new age of”clean beauty” — one which demands “no nasties” and a”chemical-free” and “non-toxic” skincare regime.

-It tries to distribute beauty goods into bad and good, dirty and clean, toxic, and non-toxic.
+It tries to distribute beauty goods into bad and good, dirty and clean, toxic and non-toxic.
 It’s possible.
 However, is there any scientific evidence for this?
 Do we need to”clean up” the products we use on our faces?
 Are the goods we might use harmful?

 The Unregulated Beauty Industry

 Facts.
-Were you aware that the FDA doesn’t need to assess beauty and skincare products before they hit store shelves?
+Were you aware that the FDA doesn’t need to assess beauty and skincare products before hitting store shelves?
 It does put a good deal of responsibility on us as shoppers to know what we’re applying every day.

 - While that doesn’t necessarily mean the ingredients are detrimental – Fundamentally, we should read the fine print.
 Intentionally or not, a product’s packaging can be misleading; It doesn’t always match what is pictured as ingredients or what it contains.

 Labels such as “organic,” “pure,” botanical,” and”eco” aren’t regulated.
 Statements like “with no” or “advantages” can also divert us from figuring out what is actually in the item.
 Ambiguous layouts could be misleading by using green graphics or plants and leaves.

 But by looking at the back of the jar, the tube, or the box, we can learn information about the skincare we use every day.

-You will notice there are symbols and emblems, like non-GMO and USDA Organic, which signal verification from outside sources.
+There are symbols and emblems, like non-GMO and USDA Organic, which signal verification from outside sources.
 These have passed specific guidelines.
-If you see symbols you aren’t familiar with, double-check the validity of organizations before you trust their approval.
+If you see marks you aren’t familiar with, double-check the validity of organizations before you trust their approval.

 What does “clean beauty” mean, and what makes it fresh and different from many other trends?